Getting a Car Loan After Bankruptcy

 Applying for a Car Loan During Chapter 13 Bankruptcy

-Once you find a car loan lender, you will need bankruptcy court approval to obtain the loan.
+In a Chapter 13 bankruptcy, once you find a car loan lender, you will need bankruptcy court approval to obtain the loan.
 To get this approval, you will need to get pre-approved for the loan and obtain a document from the lender with the approved interest rate, loan amount, and monthly payment amount.
 You will also need to amend your bankruptcy income and/or expense schedules to reflect the new car payment and show that you can afford it.

 You will then need to file a motion with the court to incur debt.
 In the motion, you must include information about the interest rate, loan amount, payment amount, and the make, model, and year of the car you wish to purchase.
-You will also have to explain any changes to your amended income and expense schedules as well as why you need the new car.
+You will also have to explain any changes to your amended income and expense schedules, as well as why you need the new car.
 If your amended schedules show you can no longer afford your current Chapter 13 plan payment, you will need to file a plan modification to change the plan payment accordingly.

 Learn More About How Bankruptcy Affects Your Credit and Ability to Get Loans